The Eating Disorders Outreach Program provides treatment for presenting concerns related to:

 - Individual cognitive behavioural therapy for eating disorders (CBT-E) and Family-Based Therapy (FBT) by an Eating Disorders Clinician (Master of Social Work)

-- Individuals who are medically stable and have a Body Mass Index (BMI) of 16.5 and higher
+- Medically stable with a Body Mass Index (BMI) of 16.5 or higher

-- Individuals who have a Primary Care Provider or access to a Nurse Practitioner who can provide metabolic monitoring
+- Have a Primary Care Provider (Physician or Nurse Practitioner) who can provide metabolic monitoring